Two truckers killed in fiery pile-up on I-12 Friday

 Both truckers were killed, but police have been unable to identify them.
 The driver of the SUV suffered moderate injuries after the vehicle overturned.

 Eastbound lanes were shut down for hours, but reopened around 4 o'clock.
-Westbound traffic is still being diverted to I-55 North.
+Westbound lanes reopened early Saturday morning.

 More News